Ask the Experts

 unusual circumstances, parents are informed by the Office of Student

-Conduct and Community Standards of issues involving their students
+Conduct & Community Standards of issues involving their students

 Please make sure your student maintains current contact